vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2026-0006/README.md

 Updating ESX requires a host restart.
 Broadcom recommends the use of vMotion to relocate virtual machines to alternate hosts while you update in a "rolling reboot" fashion.
 Virtual machines that cannot use vMotion will need to be powered down during the host restart.

-Lower-disruption mechanisms may reduce that effect, including ESX Live Patch and vCenter Quick Patch.
+ESX Live Patch is a lower-disruption mechanism that may reduce that effect.

 ### 29. Are these updates compatible with Live Patch and Quick Patch?

-Some are, yes, if your environment supports Live Patch on ESX, or Quick Patch on vCenter.
+Some ESX updates are, yes, if your environment supports Live Patch on ESX.
+These updates are not eligible for vCenter Quick Patch.

 Check the release notes for the versions listed in the VMSA to see which mechanisms apply to these patches.

 Live Patch was introduced in VMware ESX 8.0.3, and the scope of issues that can be live-patched has improved with every successive release.
-Beginning in VCF 9.1, hosts that use a TPM are also eligible for Live Patch. vCenter has an equivalent mechanism, Quick Patch.
+Beginning in VCF 9.1, hosts that use a TPM are also eligible for Live Patch. vCenter has an equivalent mechanism, Quick Patch, which was introduced in VCF 9.1 and is not present in earlier versions.

-The Cloud Foundation blog also has more information about [VMware vCenter Quick Patch](https://blogs.vmware.com/cloud-foundation/2026/05/12/vcenter-quick-patch/) and [VMware ESX Live Patch](https://blogs.vmware.com/cloud-foundation/2025/07/15/live-patch-gets-even-better-in-vsphere-with-vmware-cloud-foundation-9-0/).
-Whether an update supports Live Patch depends on the type of issue, its complexity, the effect on system stability, and the source and target versions, among other criteria.
+The Cloud Foundation blog has more information about [VMware vCenter Quick Patch](https://blogs.vmware.com/cloud-foundation/2026/05/12/vcenter-quick-patch/) and [VMware ESX Live Patch](https://blogs.vmware.com/cloud-foundation/2025/07/15/live-patch-gets-even-better-in-vsphere-with-vmware-cloud-foundation-9-0/).
+Whether an update supports Live Patch and Quick Patch depends on the type of issue, its complexity, the effect on system stability and interaction with other system components, and the source and target versions, among other criteria.
+Eligibility also varies between major release versions of VCF, because the products evolve in different ways.

 ### 30. Can I use the vCenter VAMI to apply these updates?